Lunch and Light Bites

-Missing your favourite Italians?
-Dough Boys at Belgrave Music Hall have opened their pizza hotline for you to order some of their famous pizzas for collection or delivery.
-Accompany their pizzas with beers from Northern Monk, also available for collection.
 If you still haven’t tried Rudy’s Pizza, which opened in Leeds at the beginning of this year, then you’re in luck.
 You can order the authentic Neapolitan pizza online and collect from their restaurant.
 Accompany their pizzas with beers from Northern Monk, also available for collection.
 If pasta is more your thing then head over to Sarto for delicious handmade fresh pasta, order online and collect from the restaurant.
 Opening at 16:00, it may be a little late for lunch but definitely worth the wait and perfect for an after work socially distanced date.
 If Italian isn’t what you fancy then why not head to Leeds’ best spots for Thai food.
 Zaap Thai and My Thai are both open for takeaway, just order and collect your favourite dishes from the restaurant.

 We love our coffees and cafés here in Leeds and we are spoilt for choice.
 While they may not be open in the way we are used to, they have transformed to make sure you can still grab your favourite coffee and treat!
 Get your daily caffeine fix with IF or order your brunch for collection via their new app, serving you some of the best coffees and sourdough grilled cheeses in Leeds as well as some classic cocktails.
 La Bottega Milanese at Bond Court is another of Leeds’ awesome independents open for takeaway; enjoy their fantastic Italian coffee and their Friday Doughnuts by Gusto Italian.
 If you can’t wait until Friday for your doughnut fix, look no further than Doh’hut.
 Newly opened in January, Doh’hut have an array of flavoured fresh doughnuts, homemade sandwiches, deli items and sweet bakery treats ready for you to order for contact free collection.
 Laynes Espresso has also transformed to bring you quality bakery items, a range of vegan options and, of course, excellent coffee.
 Order online or collect on the day at their pick up point at the door.
 They even have Sarto’s cook at home pasta kits in their online shop!
 Leeds’ newest LGBTQ+ friendly coffee house, Flamingos, has a takeaway service of coffees, cakes and cold drinks.
 While you are there you can also pick up your pre-ordered fruit and veg box.
 A brilliant way to support independents while grabbing your morning coffee!
 If you fancy something a little stronger than coffee then head to Wapentake, hot drinks, gin, wine, cans & bottles, plus keg & cask ale are available for takeaway.

 If you’re after a brunch spot with a wide takeaway menu then look no further than Feed or Fettle.
 Fettle, an award winning restaurant, have fantastic brunch options from pork belly benedict to cured carrot available for takeaway or delivery, their extensive vegan and veggie menu includes spring gnocchi and savoury crumpets .
 If you fancy something a little different, try Feed’s truffle mac and cheese or their chorizo hash.
 Vegans and Vegetarians won’t miss out here either, they have plenty of options, their vegan Feed big mac and falafel burrito are not to be missed.
 Bundobust, Leeds’ best Indian veggie street food, is now available for takeaway and collection.
 Dig into orka fries, tikka paneer and other veggie curries.
-If you’re after something a little different though, Neon Cactus has a ‘hole in the wall’ service for tacos, burritos and margaritas.
-Join them for Taco Tuesdays to spice up lockdown life, delivery LS1-18 available through their online store.
+Join Neon Cactus for Taco Tuesdays to spice up lockdown life, delivery LS1-18 available through their online store.
 And if you’re heading to Victoria Gate and John Lewis The Yorkshire Deli have reworked their offering by bringing the inside out onto the Mall.
 Check out their wide range of barista style coffee with tasty hot and cold sandwiches.